-- Navigating the Journey: The Essential Guide to the Jewish Life Cycle, edited by Rabbi Peter S. Knobel, PhD: This book is an introduction to the Jewish lifecycle, including birth, Jewish education, bar/bat mitzvah, the Jewish home, marriage, divorce, conversion, death, and mourning.
+- Navigating the Journey: The Essential Guide to the Jewish Life Cycle, edited by Rabbi Peter S. Knobel, PhD: This book is an introduction to the Jewish lifecycle, including birth, Jewish education, b'nei miztvah, the Jewish home, marriage, divorce, conversion, death, and mourning.

-- Mishkan Moeid: A Guide to the Jewish Seasons, edited by Rabbi Peter S. Knobel, PhD: A survey of the sacred days of the Jewish yearly cycle, including detailed guidance on observing Shabbat and the Jewish holidays, including historical background, essays, and extensive notes.
+- Mishkan Moeid: A Guide to the Jewish Seasons, edited by Rabbi Peter S. Knobel, PhD: A survey of the sacred days of the Jewish yearly cycle, including detailed guidance on observing Shabbat and the Jewish holidays with historical background, essays, and extensive notes.

 - Choosing Judaism by Lydia Kukoff: By sharing her own story, Lydia Kukoff has created a truly remarkable work about what it means to make this significant choice.

 - Weekly Torah commentaries: Each Monday, ReformJudaism.org publishes a new Torah commentary through our Ten Minutes of Torah email series.
-Read them online each week, or subscribe to Reform Voices of Torah, which delivers these commentaries to your inbox on Monday mornings.
+Read them online each week, or subscribe, which delivers these commentaries to your inbox on Monday mornings.